Syllabus for Scientific Computing II

 - Responsible department: Department of Information Technology

-- explain the idea behind and apply the algorithms covered in the course;
+- in general terms explain the idea behind the algorithms that are presented in the course;

-- present, explain, summarise, evaluate and discuss solution methods and results in a report.
+- present, explain, summarise, evaluate and discuss solution methods and results in a short report.

-Key concepts covered in the course: discretisation and discretisation error (truncation error), accuracy and order of accuracy, local and global error, efficiency, stability and instabilty, adaptivity, stiff and non-stiff ordinary differential equations, deterministic/stochastic models and methods.
+Key concepts covered in the course: discretisation and discretisation error (truncation error), accuracy and order of accuracy, efficiency, stability, ansatz, adaptivity.

 - Latest syllabus (applies from Autumn 2019)